 Say you are a singer and you have your laptop and mobile phone brimming with dozens of new songs, but it is not out there in public.
 How do you expect people to know about your songs until you make them hear them?
 No one would know about your work, let alone want to invest in your music unless you market it.
 Marketing for the artist is comparatively more rigid as people do not consider it essential for their lives.
 There is no denying to the fact in this distressed economy everybody spends their money on the essentials only, and art does not come in essential for most people.
 However, this is absolutely the wrong notion.

 For most of the artists, marketing reduces to strategically getting the word out about your art to the public, keeping people informed about your music or your painting, and inviting them to the events where you can showcase your talent.
 It could involve having a casual conversation about your passion with your acquaintances and friends, using Instagram to post about your latest pieces or sending out the emails to let everyone know about your new upcoming song.
+It also means ensuring that you’ve got content in place to back up your marketing messaging.
+So for musicians, that might mean using services to upload unlimited albums to Spotify, which you can then link your audience to as part of your next major marketing push when the time is right.

 You can read hundreds of theoretical marketing articles, and most of the time none of them make much sense to art career at least.
 Marketing for business and marketing for art is poles apart.
 It is nice to hear some tips and guidelines from someone who has been in your shoes before, who has been in the trenches, tested all the marketing theories and made a successful career of themselves.